Most Common Hand Injuries

 Hand injuries can be traumatic in nature, due to repetitive stress and strain, degenerative, or neurological.
-Symptoms associated with hand injuries, or even just an injured finger, depend on how the nerve injury, tendon injury, ligament injury, or other type of handy injury occurred, severity, and location.
+Symptoms associated with hand injuries, or even just an injured finger, can depend on many different factors including how the nerve injury, tendon injury, ligament injury, or other type of handy injury occurred, the severity, and the location.
 Common injury symptoms may include hand and wrist pain, stiffness, loss of movement, weakness, pallor (paleness), erythema (redness), bruising, bleeding, swelling, numbness, and blistering.
 Some of the most common types of injuries treated by hand therapists include:

 - Carpal Tunnel Syndrome – nerve compression in the wrist